pan-pawka/2DTileMapLevelEditor/Assets/ReadMe.txt

 Materials:

--GridMaterial: material used to visualize the grid.
+- GridMaterial: material used to visualize the grid.
 Color can be changed in the LevelEditor script.

 Prefabs:

--ButtonPrefab: prefab used to represent the tiles in the editor.
+- ButtonPrefab: prefab used to represent the tiles in the editor.
--LevelEditor: GameObject with the LevelEditor script attached to it.
+- LevelEditor: GameObject with the LevelEditor script attached to it.
--LevelEditorUI: the interface for the LevelEditor.
+- LevelEditorUI: the interface for the LevelEditor.

 Scenes:

--Demo: a demo environment to demonstrate the tool
+- Demo: a demo environment to demonstrate the tool

 Scripts:

--GridOverlay: the grid used to visualize the tiles (Credits: http://answers.unity3d.com/questions/482128/draw-grid-lines-in-game-view.html)
+- GridOverlay: the grid used to visualize the tiles (Credits: http://answers.unity3d.com/questions/482128/draw-grid-lines-in-game-view.html)
--LevelEditor: the logic that keeps track of changes and updates the interface (Credits: https://gist.github.com/JISyed/5017805)
+- LevelEditor: the logic that keeps track of changes and updates the interface (Credits: https://gist.github.com/JISyed/5017805)
--MoveCamera: allows the user to move the camera while using the level editor
+- MoveCamera: allows the user to move the camera while using the level editor

 Sprites:

-Sprites for testing.
+- Sprites for testing.
 Credits to Kenney (www.kenney.nl).

 ---------------------------------------